troydm/shellasync.vim/README.md

     only unix based operating systems are supported

 Requirements:
-    vim compiled with python support
+    vim 7.3 with atleast 569 patchset included and compiled with python support

 Screenshot
 ----------